Electric Dipole Moments as Probes of $B$ Anomaly: Result of the U1 LQ scenario

 In Figs.~\ref{ref:param} and \ref{fig:RD_EDM}, we show the correlations between the predicted nucleon (neutron and proton) EDMs and the $R_{D^{(*)}}$ anomaly in the $U_1$ LQ model.
 Here, $m_{U_1}=2\,$TeV and $\beta_L^{23}/\beta_L^{33} = \lambda$ are taken as reference values.
 Black contours in Fig.~\ref{ref:param} indicate the neutron and proton EDMs in the left and right panels, respectively, where the solid (dashed) lines represent positive (negative) EDMs.
 We used the central values of Eqs.~\eqref{eq:dnW} and \eqref{eq:dpW} for the estimates of the nucleon EDMs.
 The blue and green regions are excluded by the high-$p_T$ bound and $B_s\to\tau^+\tau^-$, respectively.
-The estimated sensitivities based on upcoming Run\,3 data are shown by the dashed blue and green lines in Fig.~\ref{fig:RD_EDM}.
+The estimated sensitivities based on upcoming Run\,3 data are shown by the dashed blue and green lines in Fig.~\ref{ref:param}.
+It is noted that $B_s\to \tau^+\tau^-$ at Run\,3 will be able to cover most of the preferred parameter region at the $2\sigma$ level.
 We also show the correlations on the $R_D$--$R_{D^*}$ plane in Fig.~\ref{fig:RD_EDM}.

 These figures show that some of the preferred areas are already excluded by both the high-$p_T$ bound and $B_s\to\tau^+\tau^-$.
 In the allowed regions, the predicted magnitudes of the nucleon EDMs are $|d_n|< 7\times 10^{-27}\,e\,$cm and $|d_p| < 1\times 10^{-26}\,e\,$cm.
 Very excitingly, in the near future, several experiments will probe the neutron EDM at $\mathcal{O}(10^{-27})\,e\,$cm precision \cite{n2EDM:2021yah,Martin:2020lbx,Ito:2017ywc,Wurm:2019yfj}, and eventually $\mathcal{O}(10^{-28})\,e\,$cm \cite{nEDM:2019qgk}.
 Furthermore, two experiments are proposed that the proton EDM will be proved at $\mathcal{O}(10^{-29})\,e\,$cm precision \cite{CPEDM:2019nwp,Alexander:2022rmq}.
-Therefore, we conclude that neutron and proton EDMs and their opposite signs will be a smoking-gun signal of the $U_1$ LQ model.
+Therefore, we conclude that nucleon EDMs with their opposite signs and $B_s\to \tau^+\tau^-$ will be a smoking-gun signal of the $U_1$ LQ model.

 On the other hand, the induced electron EDM from Eq.~\eqref{eq:eEDM} is $|d_e| < 10^{-32}\,e\,$cm, which is a few orders away from the future prospect, but the suppressed electron EDM is also a unique prediction of this model.